delhoume/gouraudtriangle/README.md

 # gouraudtriangle
 My first opensource code

-Dated 1995 and posted to one of the usenet newsgroup, this little Postscript function allowed printed OpenGL triangle output to reach a high visual quality.
+Dated 1995 and posted to one of the usenet newsgroups, this little Postscript function allowed printed OpenGL triangle output to reach a high visual quality.

 OpenGL provides a feedback mecanism that allows to retrieve screen projected triangles.